-- i) 'Cared for and previously Cared for Children'.
-A 'cared for child' is a child who is in the care of a Local Authority or provided with accommodation by that authority (as defined in section 22 of the Children Act 1989) at the time of application and who the Local Authority has confirmed will still be cared for at the time of admission to the school.
-Children previously "cared for" are children who were cared for as defined above, but immediately after being "cared for" became subject to an adoption, child arrangement order or special guardianship order.
-A child arrangement order is an order settling the arrangements to be made as to the person with whom the child is to live under section 8 of the Children Act 1989.
-Section 14A of the Children Act 1989 defines a "special guardianship order" as an order appointing one or more individuals to be a child's special guardian (or guardians). - Siblings.
-Pupils with elder brothers or sisters, step-brothers or step-sisters, half-brothers or halfsisters, adopted brothers or adopted sisters living together as part of one household, already attending Nantwich Primary Academy (in years Reception through to Year 5) and expected to continue at the school in the following school year. (i.e. at the time of admission). - iii) Children resident within the designated catchment zone of the school.
+1. 'Cared for Children' and Children who were 'Previously Cared for'.
+A 'cared for child' is a child who is in the care of a Local Authority or provided with accommodation by that authority (as defined in section 22 of the Children Act 1989).
+Children previously 'cared for' are children who were 'cared for' as defined above, but immediately after being 'cared for' became subject to an adoption, child arrangements order (formerly residence order), or special guardianship order.
+A child arrangements order is as an order settling the arrangements to be made as to the person with whom the child is to live under section 8 of the Children Act 1989 amended by Children and Families Act 2014.
+Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special

+- guardians).
+This includes children who appear to (in the view of Cheshire East) have been in state care outside of England and ceased to be in state care as a result of being adopted." - 2.
+Siblings.
+Pupils with elder brothers or sisters, step-brothers or step-sisters, half-brothers or half-sisters, adopted brothers or adopted sisters living together as part of one household, already attending Nantwich Primary Academy (in years Reception through to Year 5) and expected to continue at the school in the following school year. (i.e. at the time of admission). - 3.
+Children resident within the designated catchment zone of the school.
 Children will be classed within this category if they and their parents/carers are resident within the area served by Nantwich Primary Academy on the closing date for applications.
-Details of the catchment area can be found via the Cheshire East catchment map link http://www.cheshireeast.gov.uk/schools/admissions/catchment maps/primary schoolcatchmentmaps.aspx - iv) Pupils living nearest to the school.
+Details of the catchment area can be found via the Cheshire East catchment map link School details, locations and catchment areas (cheshireeast.gov.uk) - 4.
+Pupils living nearest to the school.
 This will be measured using the National Land and Property Gazetteer (NLPG) which measures straight line distances in miles from the school's coordinate point to the point of residence's coordinate point.